 This is one of the most common questions we receive here at Trade With Precision.
-We have therefore set out below 5 key steps we believe every aspiring trader should take in order to give themselves the best chance of being a profitable trader:
+So we have set out below 5 key steps we believe every aspiring trader should take in order to give themselves the best chance of being a profitable trader:

 1) Why do you want to become a trader?
-(WARNING: Do not skip this stage)
+(WARNING: Don’t skip this stage)

-The first step to learn how to become a trader is to ask yourself “why”.
-Trading can be one of the most rewarding challenges you ever undertake.
-It can also be one of the most difficult challenges you ever undertake.
-It has been our experience from teaching thousands of people to trade that it’s those with the biggest reason “why” they want to learn how to become a trader who typically have the greatest success.
+The first step in learning how to become a trader is to ask yourself “why”.
+Trading can be one of the most rewarding challenges you will ever undertake.
+It can also be one of the most difficult.
+It has been our experience from teaching thousands of people to trade that it’s those with the biggest reason to want to learn how to become a trader, who typically have the greatest success.

 Make sure your “why” moves and motivates you every time you think of it.